 Those in the cell were Afghan, Algerian, Syrian, Moroccan and Somalian and were aged between 18 and 44.
 One person in the cell was female and the respondents could hear the screaming and talking of other women in another cell but could not see them.
 The respondent stated that from the language he could hear he believed they were of African origin.

 After 8 hours in the cell, the officers took the group to the pushback site.
 There were 8 officers wearing a black uniform with balaclavas and holding tree branch batons and carrying guns.
-The respondent identified the uniform as shown in the image below.
-The respondent was not certain if this was the EKAM uniform.

 The guns carried by the officers were identified by the respondent as resembling the image below.